Esther’s take on:

 Talking about race.

-Esther once served as part a team that facilitated discussions among students on race and ethnicity.
+Esther once served as part of a team that facilitated discussions among students on race and ethnicity.
 She received training, but discussions about diversity, race and inclusion are also a learn-as-you-go experience, she says.
 It’s an experience DHers share with many of our clients.

 “A lot of DEI work is not in anyone’s comfort zone,” Esther says.
 “It’s really continual courageous conversations.”